Next we're gonna give you some tips so that when you travel outside of Spain you know which ATMs charge commissions and which don’t.

 - Nepal: No commission is charged at Kailash Bikas Bank, Everest Bank and Nepal Bank Limited.

 - Nueva Zelanda: Most ATMs do not usually charge.
 It is confirmed that Westpack, Kiwibank and BNZ do not charge commission but the maximum withdrawal is 300 NZD.

 - Singapur: Yes they charge commission.
 OCBC and UOB do not charge commission.

 - Sri Lanka: Yes commission is charged.
 NDB Bank in 2018 doesn't charge commission.

 - Tailandia: In most banks you go to the window, present your passport and let you buy baths by passing the card through a card machine and without charging a commission.
 An example of these banks is the Bangkok Bank.

-- Taiwan: Cathay Bank y SinoPac don't charge commission.
+- Taiwan: Union Bank of Taiwan, Cathay Bank and SinoPac do not charge fee.

 - Turquía: ING doesn't charge commission.

 - Uzbekistan: They charge commission.
 Kapital Bank doesn't charge commission.
 In this country it is very difficult to get money from ATMs.
 What they do is that you go to a bank there and pay 101 or 102 dollars and they give you 100 dollars.
 It is recommended to arrive in the country with dollars.
 With euros too but the exchange rate is worse.

 - Vietnam: No commissions are charged at most ATMs.
 Cashiers that do not charge: Shinhan Bank, VietinBank, TP Bank, Donga Bank, Eximbank, VP Bank and MB Bank.